xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 Hello World
 ```

 This time, the server actively closed the connection, and returned raw data instead of `chunk` encoded ones, which is good.
 But there are still extra HTTP response headers.
 Do we need to disable all logic related to HTTP headers?
-That's still a lot to do.
+There's still a lot to do.
 And we still need to press Enter twice, by the way.

 Here's some good news: there was an extremely simple version of HTTP/0.9 before HTTP/1.0, and it is just a single line: